Coding and Billing

 Modifier GA

-Modifier GA is used to let Medicare know that an ABN is on file for the service because the service is not believed to be covered by Medicare in these circumstances.
+Modifier GA is used to let Medicare know that an Advanced Beneficiary Notice (ABN) is on file for the service because the service is not believed to be covered by Medicare in these circumstances.

-Modifiers 95 and GT are both used to indicate synchronous telehealth services.
+Modifier 95 and Modifier GT are both used to indicate that a synchronous telehealth service was rendered via a real-time audio and video telecommunications system.
 The payer will determine which modifier they prefer.

 Advertisement